-HYLENEX recombinant is supplied sterile as 150 USP units of nonpreserved recombinant human hyaluronidase per mL in a single-use glass vial.
+HYLENEX recombinant (hyaluronidase) injection is supplied sterile clear and colorless solution as 150 USP units of nonpreserved hyaluronidase per mL in a single-dose glass vial.
+Discard unused portion.

-HYLENEX recombinant is supplied in the following packaging:

-1 mL Single Dose Vial (NDC 18657-117-01) available in boxes of 4 (NDC 18657-117-04)

-Store unopened in a refrigerator at 2° to $8^{\circ}C$ (36° to 46° F).
+HYLENEX recombinant is supplied in the following packaging: 1 mL single-dose vial (NDC 18657-117-01) available in boxes of 4 (NDC 18657-117-04) Store unopened in a refrigerator at 2°C to 8°C (36°F to 46°F).
 DO NOT FREEZE.